cwilliams145/nmos-id-timing-model/call_documents/Source.md

 An alternative would be, say, to traverse a web of ancestry relationships between `TDS`s &ndash; possible but not very convenient.

-Further, we say that all `TDS`s that are members of a `SC` have the same `Time Context` so it is then possible to easily reference time points within these `TDS`s in a consistent way.
+Further, we say that all `TDS`s that are members of a `SC` have the same `Time Context` so it is then possible to easily reference time-points within these `TDS`s in a consistent way.

 ### `Source` definition